Car Battery Replacement & Installation Services

 Find Meineke Near You

-Batteries FAQs
+Batteries FAQ

 Having a dead car battery is always frustrating.
 Having a series of dead batteries, though, is a clear sign that there’s a deeper issue.
 Some possible reasons for dead car batteries include a faulty charging system (alternator) or extremes in hot and cold temperatures.
 Taking your car for frequent short drives can also cause the battery life to diminish considerably.